deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 ## Better encryption with less code and less noise in UIs

-XXX screenshot of a desktop chatlist + message list without any green checkmarks or padlocks in messages

 Experienced developers and maintainers know that in any sufficiently complex system, the best course of action is to *remove* complexity, which is what V2 releases achieve on two levels: